-Mr. Arthur Rovine, Agent of the United States
+Mr. Arthur Rovine, Agent of the United States.

-On 17 November 1981, Amoco Iran filed a claim against the Islamic Republic of Iran, the National Iranian Oil Company ("NIOC"), the Iranian Offshore Oil Company ("IOOC") and the Iranian Oil Company ("IOC").
-Relief is sought in the amount of \$1,457,020,000 plus interest, costs and fees.
-The Claimant explains that Pan American Petroleum Corporation, to which it succeeded; was given by an agreement dated 24 April 1958, (the "Joint Structure Agreement") the right to explore for oil in certain areas of the Persian Gulf, and extract and sell together with NIOC, any petroleum it found there.
-Pursuant to the Joint Structure Agreement, Amoco Iran and NIOC formed the Iran Pan American Oil Company ("IPAC") to conduct the oil operations.
-By letter dated 11 August 1980, prior to the expiration of the term of the oil agreements, Amoco was notified that the Special Committee, convened in accordance with the Single Article Act of 8 January 1980, had "... after due consideration of all relevant facts, declared null and void" the "IPAC Agreement dated June 5, 1958, and the relevant supplemental agreement(s)."
-While not specifically referred to as such, the "IPAC Agreement" appears to be the JSA, since the JSA became effective on June 5, 1958 pursuant to the approval of the Majlis and the Shah.
+On 16 November 1981 Phillips Petroleum Company Iran ("Phillips") filed a claim against the Islamic Republic of Iran ("Iran") and the National Iranian Oil Company ("NIOC").
+Relief is sought in the amount of \$152,928,400 plus interest, costs and fees.

+Phillips explained that its assignor Phillips Petroleum Company, AGIP s.p.a. ("AGIP") and the Oil and Natural Gas Commission of India ("Indian Commission") entered into a Joint Structure Agreement ("JSA") with NIOC on 17 January 1965, under which they acquired rights concerning the exploration, development and production in and from certain offshore petroleum fields in Iran.
+These three foreign companies, as "Second Party" to the JSA, and NIOC as "First Party" thereto, formed the Iranian Marine International Oil Company (IMINOCO") to conduct the operations.
+By a letter dated 11 August 1980, prior to the expiration of the term of the oil agreements, the Minister of Petroleum of the Islamic Republic of Iran (also acting as Chairman of the Board of NIOC) informed Phillips that the "Special Committee" convened pursuant to the Single Article Act of 8 January 1980 had "...after due consideration of all relevant facts, declared null and void" the "IMINOCO Agreement dated February 13, 1965, and the relevant supplemental agreement(s).
+While not specifically referred to as such, the "IMINOCO Agreement" appears to be the JSA, since the JSA became effective on February 13, 1965 pursuant to approval of the Majlis and the Shah.
 Both parties have characterized the dispute as relating to the nullification of the JSA.
 We find it somewhat more accurate, however, to phrase our discussion with reference to the nullification, if any, of the IMINOCO Agreement.

-In response to Amoco's Statement of Claim, the Respondents requested the Tribunal to consider as a preliminary question their assertion that the Tribunal lacks jurisdiction in this case because of this alleged nullification.
-On 24 May 1982, NIOC filed a "Statement of Defence on the issue of jurisdiction", but none of the Respondents - though they had been requested to do so, before 15 June 1982 - has filed any statement on the merits of the case.
+In response to Phillips' Statement of Claim, the Respondents requested the Tribunal to consider as a preliminary question their assertion that the Tribunal lacks jurisdiction in the case because of this alleged nullification.
+On 24 May 1982, NTOC filed a "Statement of Defence on the issue of jurisdiction", but none of the Respondents - though they had been requested to do so, before 15 June 1982 - has filed any statement on the merits of the case.

 By an Order dated 15 June 1982, the parties were informed that a "preliminary hearing on the issue of the jurisdiction of the Tribunal arising out of the nullification of oil agreements" would be held on 13 September.
 The Claimant was invited to submit a Reply before 30 July 1982, and the Respondent a Rejoinder before 1 September 1982.
-The Reply was received on 2 August 1982 and the Rejoinder on 13 September 1982.
+The Reply was received on 30 July 1982 and the Rejoinder on 13 September 1982.
 The hearing was held on 13 September 1982 as scheduled.
-The Respondents submitted a posthearing note on 3 December 1982.
+The Respondents submitted a post-hearing note on 3 December 1982.